ovh/docs/pages/account/customer/use-plik/guide.en-gb.md

 There are several options for configuring your uploads:

 - `Destruct after the first download` - This option will delete your uploaded file after the first download.
 - `Streaming` - The file will not be stored on the server.
-Instead, the file upload begins when the remote user begins the upload.
+Instead, the file upload begins when the remote user begins the download.
 - `Removable` - Allows end users to delete the uploaded file.
 - `Password` - Protect your upload by imposing a username and password that the remote user must enter.
 - `Comments` - Add comments to your download.
-The *markdown* language is supported.
+The *Markdown* language is supported.
 - `Files will be automatically removed in` - Choose the number of days (30 maximum), hours or minutes after which you want your uploaded files to be automatically deleted.

 > [!primary]